Director, Urban Development Program

-Cross Appointment with School of Health Studies and the Department of Paediatrics
+Cross Appointed with School of Health Studies and the Department of Paediatrics

 My professional and academic background is in architecture, urban planning, and human geography and my research can be characterized as an integration of all three disciplines.
 I am particularly interested in the dynamics of environmental and social change from the scale of entire cities down to the level of individual buildings and their inhabitants.
 My ongoing research focuses on various aspects of urban planning and development, urban design, housing, transportation, children's environments, and public health in Canadian cities.
 This work utilizes both qualitative and quantitative methodologies and I have a particular interest in advancing urban and health applications of geographic information systems (GIS).